To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

 Google their name.

-Check out review sites or their social media pages to see what others are saying about them.
+Check out online discussions to see what others are saying about them.

 Ask for references.

-If you are dealing with a business, check with the Better Business Bureau serving your area for whether they have been reviewed or authorized.
+Check with the Better Business Bureau serving your area to see whether they’ve been reviewed.

-The BC Registrar of Companies can run a search on a company to see if it actually exists, has any outstanding lawsuits filed against it etc.
+Run a corporate search — the BC Registry can run a search on a company to see if it actually exists, has any outstanding lawsuits filed against it, and so on.

 If you have any doubts, do not sign the contract.